Frequently Asked Questions

 It is important to explore the options offered by your neighborhood schools as a first step, before applying to one or more choice schools.
 Likewise, it is essential to understand the focus or theme of the choice school and how that focus is implemented.
 Consider the limitations of transportation provided and grade levels served for each choice school.

-[4] If my student is already in a choice school, do I need to re-apply for the coming school year?
+[4] If my student is already in a choice school, do I need to reapply for the coming school year?

 No, you do not need to reapply each year.
 Once approved, a student may remain enrolled in their choice school or program until they complete all grades offered at that school.
+Students accepted to an attendance area magnet can remain unless they move outside of the attendance area of the magnet.
+If they move outside of the attendance area, they will be required to relinquish the seat to applicants of higher priority, or they may appeal to the CCSD School Board to remain at that school.

-[7] What opportunities are there to visit with the principals of CCSD magnet and charter schools?
-Is CCSD holding a Choice Fair this year?
+[6] What face-to-face opportunities are there to learn more about CCSD magnet and charter schools? | Do choice schools offer school tours? | Will CCSD offer a Choice Fair this year?

 [7] Who can apply for a choice school?
 How can I apply for a choice school if I do not currently live in Charleston County?

-[12] Which schools have admissions criteria?
-Where can I learn about entrance requirements for an admissions criteria school?
+[11] Which schools have admissions criteria?
+Where can I learn about the entrance requirements for an admissions criteria school?

 [12] My child has an IEP.
 How does his/her IEP status impact his/her ability to apply for a choice school?\

 Charleston County School District does not discriminate on the basis of race, color, national origin, sex, disability, age, or any other applicable status protected by federal or state law, so a child's IEP status does not impact the application for a choice school.
 CCSD provides reasonable accommodations for all students to access instruction and the educational environment and has a continuum of special education instructional programs, which include highly specialized programs for students with significant needs in strategic locations throughout the district.
-If your child has been identified as a student who has an IEP, the IEP Team will meet prior to enrollment to consider the educational needs of the student and determine if the choice school placement is able to meet the requirements of the IEP within the existing continuum of special education instructional programs at the choice school (see 34 CFR 300.116 and 34 CRF 300.114 through 300.120 of the IDEA Regulations).
+If your child has been identified as a student who has an IEP, the IEP Team will meet before enrollment to consider the educational needs of the student and determine if the choice school placement can meet the requirements of the IEP within the existing continuum of special education instructional programs at the choice school (see 34 CFR 300.116 and 34 CRF 300.114 through 300.120 of the IDEA Regulations).

 [13] My child is currently homeschooled.
 What do I need to know about submitting a report card for a criteria school?